Dean Bakopoulos

 Dean Bakopoulos (born 1975 in Dearborn Heights, Michigan) is an American writer.
-He is a two-time National Endowment for the Arts fellow, a Guggenheim Fellow, and associate professor of cinema and head of the new screenwriting program at the University of Iowa.
+He is a two-time National Endowment for the Arts fellow, a Guggenheim Fellow, and a tenured professor and chair of the Cinematic Arts department at the University of Iowa.
 Bakopoulos has a B.A. from the University of Michigan and an M.F.A. degree from the University of Wisconsin-Madison.
 He is also a faculty member in the Warren Wilson College MFA Program for Writers.

+Life and career

 Please Don't Come Back from the Moon (2005) was his debut novel, about fathers in Maple Rock, Detroit abandoning their families under a strange compulsion to go to the Moon.
 It is narrated by the young Mikey, a would-be writer, whose father feels the same desire to leave.
 The New York Times said it "deftly weld[ed] magic realism with social satire".
 Entertainment Weekly gave it a B− saying it turned into a very conventional coming-of-age story.
 People gave it 3.5/4.

 In 2017, James Franco's Rabbit Bandini films released a film version of the novel, entitled Don't Come Back from the Moon, starring Franco, Rashida Jones, and Jeffrey Wahlberg.
 Bruce Thierry Cheung directed the film version, which was co-written by Bakopoulos.

 My American Unhappiness (2011), his second novel, is narrated by Zeke Pappas, a young man compiling an inventory of American unhappiness for a struggling non-profit organization.
 The New York Times found Bakopoulos charming but the book too frivolous and arch.
 The Los Angeles Times found that some of the characters were one-dimensional, there only to advance the plot, but found the satire was pleasantly combined with warmth and affection for its subjects.